-The Merced River runs next to the Briceburg hiking trail west, providing the melody of rushing water and occasionally, you will see rafts and kayaks floating along the river.
+The Merced River runs next to the Briceburg hiking trail west, providing the melody of rushing water.
+Occasionally, you will see rafts and kayaks floating along the river.
 The steep rocky sides of the canyon and the flora and fauna of the four seasons make this an excellent place to walk.

 For hikers, drive the first five miles of Briceburg Road and hike from the parking area.
 Dogs on leashes are welcome at Briceburg.